Hugefan0/py3df1/README.md

 I changed some definitions to make it more user friendly for myself, but believe that it can help others too.
 There is still more room for development with this project.

+At time of writing, I have only tried reading serial with a ML 1000, I can't confirm that it works with SLC's.